exasol/ai-lab/doc/developer_guide/developer_guide.md

 ### Tests

-XAL comes with a number of tests in directory `test`.
+XAIL comes with a number of tests in directory `test`.
 There are subdirectories clustering tests with common scope and prerequisites e.g. external resources.

 | Directory           | Content |